2lambda123/HP_Device_and_Bios-Hacking/README.md

 * "THE WORLD'S MOST SECURE AND MANAGEABLE WORKDTATIONS"

-* "PPROTECT SENSITIVE DATA AND IP .- WITH HARDWARE-ENFORCED SECURITY"
+* "PROTECT SENSITIVE DATA AND IP, WITH HARDWARE-ENFORCED SECURITY"

 * "Sure Start Protects the Bios"